sampsyo/cs6120/content/blog/2019-12-18-wasm-to-evm.md

 In Wasm, function parameters are passed by local variables.
 They are accessed by `get_local` instruction followed by an index number.
 Similarly, function parameters are stored in memory, which can be accessed by memory load operation `MLOAD` with an offset.
 For example, in the above function with two uint256 parameters, the first parameter is at 0x04, the second parameter is at 0x24.

-Wasm compiler tends to use the local variable like registers, the compiled bytecode will load data by `get_local` whenever it needs it.
+The Wasm compiler tends to use the local variable like registers.
+The compiled bytecode will load data by `get_local` whenever it needs it.
 However, this approach is not optimal for EVM, especially when the program needs to load a parameter multiple times in a short period.

 For example, `if (a > b) return a - b` needs to load both "a" and "b" twice, one for `a > b`, and one for `a - b`.
 In EVM, it can load both parameters for the first time, so both parameters are currently first and second elements on the stack.
 It duplicates both parameters by calling `DUP2` twice, comparing to loading the data from memory, this approach has a lower cost.